ric2b/Vivaldi-browser/chromium/chrome/browser/chromeos/net/network_diagnostics/README.md

    above the threshold.
 * `kUnsuccessfulNonDefaultNetworksPings`: One or more of the non-default networks has failed pings.
-* `kNonDefaultNetworksAboveLatencyThreshold`: One of more of the non-default networks has a latency above the threshold.
+* `kNonDefaultNetworksAboveLatencyThreshold`: One or more of the non-default networks has a latency above the threshold.

 #### HasSecureWiFiConnection